Isabel Wiseler-Santos Lima: Member of the European Parliament

 Lima stood as a candidate for the Christian Social People's Party in the 2019 European parliament election.
 She was elected as one of its two MEPs in Luxembourg.
 In the European Parliament, Lima is a member of the Committee on Foreign Affairs and the Subcommittee on Human Rights.
 Since 2021, she has been part of the Parliament's delegation to the Conference on the Future of Europe.

+In 2024, Lima was re-elected to a second term with 58,307 preference votes.

 In addition to her committee assignments, Lima is part of the delegation to the Turkey-EU Joint Parliamentary Committee.
 She is also a member of the MEPs Against Cancer group.

 Personal life

-Lima is married to politician Claude Wiseler, and has three children.
+Lima is married to Claude Wiseler, current President of the Chamber of Deputies, and has three children.
 The couple met while at university.